-You may want to stretch your arm and leg muscles before beginning an exercise EKG.
+- You may want to stretch your arm and leg muscles before you start an exercise EKG.

 How It Is Done

-- For the treadmill test, the treadmill will move slowly in a level or slightly inclined position.
-As the test progresses, the speed and steepness of the treadmill will be increased so that you will be walking faster and at a greater incline.
+On the treadmill, you will start out slowly in a level or slightly inclined position.
+After certain periods of time, the speed and steepness of the treadmill will be increased so that you will be walking faster and at a greater incline.

 How It Feels